chinchalinchin/being-and-death/docs/source/01_being.md

 [^2]: As if often the case when playing the exisentialist language game, we adopt the **Heideggerian** sense of the word _care_, or _concern_, i.e. the way in which a Being orients itself in the world, or the manner in which we, as Beings, are drawn into the world, so that we might engage with it through action.

-[^3]: We add here the caveat the terminology so far introduced is not yet a complete and exhaustive description of the ontological relations being examined.
-Throughout the course of the present, we will attempt to elucidate what it means _to be_ in relation to Death; this neologism is the first of many we will formulate, as the primary function of philosophy seems to be the production of esoteric phrases.

-## What is Being?
+### What is Philosophy?

 With the warnings of futility thus dispensed, we will preface our discourse with a brief tour through the current state of our understanding of what it means _to be_.
-If Death can be said to be anything, then it seems likely it must be as a negation of Being, or at the very least a certain _type_ of Being, the type of Being we ourselves have.
+If Death, as a philosophical concept, can be said to be anything, then it seems likely it must be as a negation of Being, or at the very least a certain _type_ of Being, the type of Being we ourselves have.
 Whether or not the subject of Death's negation is life, or a living thing, cannot yet be concluded, for it is not clear at this stage in what ways not Being dead is equivalent to Being alive, for a rock is said to not be dead, yet we do not conclude therefore it is alive.
 We therefore take it as a provisional hypothesis, that Death is a negation of a _type_ of Being, with the understanding that we have much to show before this statement can be taken as fact and in what way it is to be understood.
 We have not yet defined what it, the Being to which we refer in the preceding as subject to Death, _is_, so that its negation likewise lacks clarity.
 We must first ask whether Being is uniform, and thus Death is its universal negation, or if Being itself is divided, and if it is, which type of Being it is that is negated in Death.

 Therefore, we first examine our understanding of Being to bring the scope of the problem into view.
 This will necessarily entail a brief discussion of the history of philosophy and what has led to our current understanding of Being.
 What is presented in the next sections is by no means an exhaustive commentary, but only meant to highlight concepts as they pertain to the current analysis.

 The maturity of a field of inquirty can be seen in how close to its foundations its crises occur.
 Mathematics, by far the most mature of the sciences, took more than two thousand years to move past the crises in its theorems, e.g. the determination of areas, the calculation of ratios, the solution of equations, etc., before finally grappling with the crises in its foundations, e.g. notions of primitives and Number, of Infinity, of completeness and consistency (<sup><sub>and their inherent mutual exclusion</sub></sup>), etc. This direction of progress bears an interesting feature, in that it is the opposite of what we would expect if the intellect were purely rational.
 In logic you start with assumptions and apply rules of inference until arriving at the complex conclusion; this is the exact opposite of the actual history of mathematics.
 Humanity first needed to study the application of mathematics, via the straight edge and compass, via computation and ratio, before grappling with the meaning of its precepts, as if the foundation of mathematics was consequent upon its use.
 While counter-intuitive, further reflection reveals this is as it should be, for to know a thing deeply you must first know it approximately.
 There are no marriages built in darkness.

 In the last three hundred years, a similar reckoning has been underway in philsophy.
-As a species, for the past millenium, we have spent considerable time pondering the consequences of morals and aesthetics, taking their existence as givens and working out the results of their application.
-With the formulation of Cartesian scepticism, the artifacts of **Aristotelian** philosophy were shattered in order to examine their constituent pieces and then reworked into grander schemes.
-A clear line of philosophers extending through **Descartes**, **Kant**, **Husserl** and **Heidegger** began to challenge the notions upon which philosophy itself was built, by applying the analytical methods of rationalism to the most immediate of all datum: experience itself.
+As a species, for the past millenium, we have spent considerable time pondering the ephemeral consequences of morals and aesthetics, taking their existence as givens and working out the results of their application.
+With the formulation of **Cartesian** scepticism, the artifacts of **Aristotelian** philosophy were shattered in order to examine their constituent pieces and then reworked into grander schemes.
+A clear line of philosophers extending through **Descartes**, **Kant**, **Schopenhauer** and **Heidegger** began to challenge the notions upon which philosophy itself was built, by applying the analytical methods of rationalism to the most immediate of all datum: experience itself.
 We thus come to a crisis of philosophy in which even the most elementary questions one would think answerable provoke silence: What _are_ we?
 What _am_ I?
 What _is_ this?
 What _is_, in general?

 There is an inherent problem with the application of the scientific method to the problem of Being, which these thinkers grappled with at great length, in that a investigation into Being will necessarily come to the point in which it must investigate, as a Being, that which is investigating, i.e. itself.
-Having placed the faculty of judgement that allows us to draw conclusions about the physical from the mechanics of the mental wholly within the physical, we lack the outside perspective to judge the effects of such judgement and are left with only the proposition itself as a ballast, that is to say, the truth of our observations about Being depends on whether those observations contain within themselves the metric by which they are judged true.
-But, in our dealings, the only way we approach truth and falsity is by understanding what is and what is not the case, which necessarily entails our judgement.
-We can not expect a judgement to be rendered outside of our faculty for judgement, for otherwise, truth would be something that could be encountered, in itself.
-That we cannot hold truth and measure its dimensions speaks to its metaphysical nature.
-For when I say, _I am this_, what proof is there but self-evidence? _Look and see_, that is the only thing we can mean by such a proposition.
+Having placed the faculty of judgement that allows us to draw conclusions about the world _in the world_, we lack the outside perspective to judge the validity of such judgement and are left with only the proposition itself as a ballast, that is to say, the truth of our judgements about Being depend on whether those judgements contain within themselves their own truth, since that truth cannot be ascertained by reference to an external Being when the judgement is about the Being which judges.

-By objectifying our Being and making it the subject of study, we necessarily lose its personal subjectivity, and render our object of study unapproachable, passing it by like a ship in the night.
-When one attempts to engage with phenomenology, one must careful with the avenues of inquiries one selects to make clear and apparent the object of study, which in this case is no object at all, but the subject itself insofar that it is pure subjectivity.
+By objectifying our Being and making it the subject of study, we necessarily lose its personal subjectivity, and render our object of study unapproachable, passing by each other like two ships in the night.
+When one attempts to study that which studies, one must careful with the avenues of inquiry one selects to make clear and apparent the object of study, which in this case is no object at all, but the subject itself insofar that it is pure subjectivity.

 When philosophy attempts to hew to the scientific method and objectifies the subject, it necessarily becomes reductionism.
 For this reason, the project of philosophy in the modern world, instead of elucidating and clarifying the meaning of these terms with respect to the advances of modern science, by attempting to emulate the results of science outside the domain of its problemset, has become to explain away, not only consciousness, but Being itself, by reducing everything to representation and formulae, as if these representations and formulae did not exist as representation and formulae through our Being first before their subsequent interpretation.

-No doubt the advance of machine learning and artifical intelligence has helped mislead philosophy back into the rationalist trap in which it has so often found itself stuck throughout history.
-The results of these fields are staggering and alluring, as if everything we are might be reduced to the mechanical equations of a machine, as if consciousness and Being were contained in the regression coefficient matrices underlying machine learning and not _their application over time and space_.

-TODO

-It seems likely that we will, in the near future, have an algorithm capable of producing a process that yields digital sentience, but we must be careful to understand the implications of such an algorithm.
-It will not be the symbols themselves that offer up another soul to the universal meat grinder, but the utter incomprehensibility of their results uninterprettable without the presupposition of the Other that will give rise to digital Being.
-We should not expect to find the meaning of the algorithm in the instructions it prescribes, but in the actual conceptualizations formed by the algorithm.

-Neural networks provide an interesting case study in Being, if we suppose these models do in fact possess some resemblance to actuality.
-A neural network, as currently understood in computer science, is nothing more than a recursive tree of regression models, where each node in a layer of the tree is dependent on the nodes from the previous layer and in turn feeds into the next layer.

-When

-[neural network image goes here]

-For instance, we might model our brain's image recognition as a network that takes as its initial input the excitation levels of the red, blue and green cones in our eyes.
-The first level of inputs would take the form of a `(R, G, B)` vector and produce a tree of output that feeds into the next layer of the network, analyzes the cross-interactions of each input variable in the previous layer, and so on, until finally reaching a concept node that maps the initial input through the layers of the network to an concept such as _dog_, _cat_ or _boat_.

-Model trees like this can be calibrated to datasets, so each node of the tree has a formulae for constructing the input to the next level.
-We feed into the model datasets that have been pre-labeled, i.e. this image contains a cat, this image contains a dog, etc. This network, or tree, of models is then trained against this control data set, so that it can be used to ingest unknown images and render predictions as to their content.

-TODO

-### Being and Existence
+If philosophy is to remain in the modern world a field of inquiry independent of science, science being a field concerned with truth (or at the very least the removal of falsity), then philosophers must seek refuge in meaning, for meaning is the last stronghold not yet stormed by science and for good reason; Science, for all its exactness, cannot touch our Being.
+No description can become experience except through experience.
+It is the one and only task of philosophy to explain the way in which this transcedence occurs, and what it is that is happening when this occurs.

+### What is Being?

 The path before us is littered with questions the answers to which are not at all clear.
 We do not get very far towards understanding our nature when we begin with even the simplest of questions.
 To wit, when asking _what are we?_, we must first understand what we mean by the notion of _is_, so that we precede this understanding with an attempt to understand an even simpler formulation that is no less tangled in its meaning, _what is this?_, before arriving at what we suppose to be simplest question of all and thus easiest to understand: _what is?_.
 This simple word, perhaps the foundation of all language, _is_, the present tense of _to be_, bears in it a confusion of concepts, so that when we pose the question _what is?_ versus _what is this?_ versus _what are we?_, it is not clear the role played by _is_ is in fact the same in all cases.

-For when we say _a thing is_ and _a thing is this_, at first glance we mean two different things.
+For when we say _a thing is_ and _a thing is this_, at first glance we have in mind two different ideas.
 There is in these two possible applications of _is_ the notions of existence and Being, respectively.

-In the former case, the proposition is a claim of existence in general, regardless of its particulars, and in the latter, it is a claim about how, what and when _a thing is_.
+In the former case, the proposition is a claim of existence in general, regardless of its particulars; the proposition _a thing is_ could be restated in equivalent form as _a thing exists_.
+To achieve the broadest generality and thus bring the full range of meaning into view, we make the subject of the sentence indefinite and say _something is_.

-As an example, we might take on one hand the proposition, _the color red is_ and on the other hand, _the blanket is red_.
-We intuitively understand the former as an abstraction while the latter is what Whitehead termed a _concretization_, an actual occurence of the abstraction _red_.
-To put it another way, the former proposition can only be understood in thought, because the color red never occurs except _through_ a Being, which is what the latter proposition makes clear.
+Allowing the subject of this simple proposition to take on any value, we have arrived at the most elementary truth that can be expressed in any philosophical framework.
+It is self-evident, however distorted our perception of the world may be and however uncertain we are of all that we experience, that we can at the very least say, _something is_.
+What it is this something is, while possibly beyond our ability to comprehend, cannot be Nothing for the simple fact that it _is_.
+If the world is nothing but illusion, then it _is_ still illusion.

+The **Cartesian** _sum_ is really a particular form of the essential truth _something is_, where the primary state of Being from which all others proceed is assumed to be that of consciousness.
+The fallacy in the ontological proof _cogito ergo sum_ is the _cogito_ is not primitive; there are truths that precede it in form, namely _TODO: latin for it is_.

+The existence of _something_, of the general thing, is more certain than the I's _am_, because in order to be an _I_, _I_ must first be separate from _something_, _I_ must be differentiated in type and form from the general thing.
+Therefore, the _something is_ precedes the _I am_.
+From the thing's general form, the arbitrariness contained in the _some_, we see the _thing_ which _I am not_ that precedes _me_ need not be a particular thing, it need not have any properties except Being distinct from _me_.
+For this reason, the thing which is prior to _I_ is not necessarily determined in its form; It is only existence, in indeterminate form, that precedes _my_ Being.

+We do not require in this formulation, at this point, that a _thing_'s appearance correspond to its existence, for whether or not things are as they appear is irrelevant with respect to their differentation from _my_ Being.
+If what I perceive is not what actually is, then it is only because _something is_ that I cannot perceive.
+Existence must be presupposed before that of consciousness.

+_I_ can not be mistaken for _this thing_, because what _I am_ is not what _that is_.

+TODO

-The former proposition says nothing about the ways in which the thing exists, only that it is so, whereas the latter proposition seems to belong to the former in that it declares not only is it so, but further, it is so in such-and-such a way, so we are easily led to the conclusion the latter is a more particular case of the former.
+The proposition _a thing is_ says nothing about the ways in which the thing exists, only that it is so, whereas the proposition _a thing is this_ seems to belong to the former case in that it declares not only is it so, but further, it is so in such-and-such a way, so we are easily led to the conclusion the latter is a more particular case of the former.

+TODO

 Before drawing that conclusion, let us examine the negation of each, for the relation of the negated parts makes clearer the relation obtaining between the original parts.

 When we say _a thing is not_, we mean that it does not exist.
 With this claim, a _thing_'s potential to be a _thing_ has been removed, except removed absolutely in the sense that it can never be in the first place.
 We must be careful in the interpretation of this proposition, for we bump against the process of Being when we vaguely apply the rules of conjugation and propose: _this does not exist yet, but it may come to be_ or _this did exist, but now no longer does_.
 For we have invited the notion of Being in through the backdoors of _does_ and _did_, when what we wanted was to examine the notion of negated existence in isolation.
 We therefore clarify that by existence we do not mean with respect to time and space, but absolutely in itself.